Constellation-class frigate

-The Constellation is a class of multi-mission guided-missile frigates of the United States Navy based on the Italian Navy's version of the European multipurpose frigate or FREMM.
-Constellation follows the modular but problematic littoral combat ships of the Freedom and Independence classes.
+The Constellation class of multi-mission guided-missile frigates of the United States Navy is based on the Italian Navy's version of the European multipurpose frigate or FREMM.
+Constellation follows the modular but troubled littoral combat ships of the and classes.
 The U.S. Navy announced the FFG(X) frigate project in the United States Department of Defense's Request For Information (RFI) in July 2017.

-The Navy selected five shipbuilders to present their ideas for a prospective design for the proposed twenty FFG(X) guided-missile frigates.
+The Navy selected five shipbuilders to present their design concepts for a prospective class of up to twenty FFG(X) guided-missile frigates.
 In April 2020, the Navy announced that Fincantieri Marinette Marine had won the contract with a modified design based on the Italian version of FREMM designed by Fincantieri.
 The project was later renamed FFG-62 program after the lead ship of her class.

+The program was cancelled in November 2025, with only the first two ships already under construction to be finished and remaining four on order cancelled.
+A month later, in December 2025, it was announced that the design of the National Security Cutter will serve as basis of a new US Navy frigate program that is named FF(X).

 Development

-The U.S. Navy procured the first FFG 62 in FY2020.
-The next was awarded in April 2021, and the third in FY22.
+The U.S. Navy contracted for the first FFG 62 in FY2020.
+The second ship contract was awarded in April 2021, and the third in FY22.
 The U.S. Navy's proposed FY2020 budget request was $1.281-billion for the procurement of the first FFG 62.
-The U.S. Navy's FY2020 budget submission shows that subsequent ships in the class are estimated by the Navy to cost $850 to $950-million each in then-year dollars.
+The U.S. Navy's FY2020 budget submission shows that subsequent ships in the class were estimated by the Navy to cost $850 to $950-million each in then-year dollars.